 By David Shepardson and Ana Isabel Martinez

-WASHINGTON/MEXICO CITY (Reuters) – The agreements struck between the United States and Mexico on trade would allow President Donald Trump to impose punitive “national security” tariffs of up to 25 percent on imports of Mexican-made cars, sport utility vehicles and auto parts above certain volumes, auto executives and other sources said.
+WASHINGTON/MEXICO CITY (Reuters) – A proposed U.S.-Mexico trade deal would allow President Donald Trump to impose punitive tariffs of up to 25 percent on imports of Mexican-made cars, sport utility vehicles and auto parts above certain volumes, auto executives and sources said on Tuesday.

-The United States and Mexico agreed on Monday to overhaul the North American Free Trade Agreement (NAFTA), pressuring Canada to accept new auto trade and dispute settlement rules to remain part of the three-way pact.
+The United States and Mexico agreed on Monday to overhaul the North American Free Trade Agreement (NAFTA), pressuring Canada to agree to new auto trade and dispute settlement rules to remain part of the three-nation pact.

-The study could be used to justify 25 percent U.S. tariffs on automotive imports from North America, Asia and Europe on the premise that protecting the U.S. auto-industry is vital to national security under a Cold War-era trade law.
+The study could be used to justify 25 percent U.S. tariffs on automotive imports on the grounds that protecting the U.S. auto-industry is vital to national security under a Cold War-era trade law.

-Automakers are concerned that the agreement signals the United States might well use national security tariffs to win concessions from the European Union and Japan as well.
+Automakers are concerned that the agreement signals the United States will proceed with national security tariffs – and are likely to use the tariffs to win concessions from the European Union and Japan as well.
 They have said the tariffs could cost hundreds of thousands of jobs and dramatically raise vehicle prices.